What is Subslab Depressurization?

 Subslab Depressurization System (SSDS) Services

-In addition to a full suite of environmental consulting services such as soil vapor sampling, indoor air sampling, and human health risk assessments (HHRA’s), The Reynolds Group designs, permits, pilot tests, constructs and provides O&M services for Subslab Depressurization Systems (SSDS) throughout Southern California.
-TRG is able to mitigate VI and reduce Human Health Risk.
+In addition to a full suite of environmental consulting services such as soil vapor sampling, indoor air sampling, and human health risk assessments (HHRA’s), The Reynolds Group designs, permits, pilot tests, constructs and provides O&M services for subslab depressurization systems throughout Southern California and surrounding states.
+TRG mitigates vapor intrusion and reduces human health risk.

-Contact The Reynolds Group to work through your “VI” mitigation challenges!
+Contact The Reynolds Group to work through your vapor intrusion mitigation challenges!